waderobson/middleware-demo/Using Middleware.md

 ##### Available options
 These are all the options that can be changed with the middleware.
-99% of the time you'll only be interested in the **url** and the **additional_headers**
+Note: 99% of the time you'll only be interested in the **url** and the **additional_headers**

 | Key | Type | Description  | Default Value |
 |-----|------|--------------|---------------|